Build a Better Customer Service Training for your Techs

 The only way to be sure of these things, though, is to properly train your employees.

 Employee training and development is one of the foundations of a company’s long-term success.
-That’s why we turned to the experts at Forgely, the top people management and hiring platform for the field service businesses, to share tips to develop a more effective training program for your team:
+That’s why we turned to the experts at Coalmarch, the top people management and hiring platform for the field service businesses, to share tips to develop a more effective training program for your team:

 1. Outline Your Key Objectives